francislu818/laciher/README.md

 # Hello-Word
-This is my first project on github
+This is my first project in github